algolia/magento/_src/m1-indexing.md

 * maxValuesPerFacet
 * removeWordsIfNoResults

-Additional index settings can be managed in the Algolia dashboard or via extension’s `algolia_products_index_before_set_settings` custom event.
+Additional index settings can be managed in the Algolia dashboard or via the [extension’s custom events](/magento/doc/m1/backend/), using the `algolia_products_index_before_set_settings` custom event.
 You can hook into this event and modify the settings programmatically directly from Magento.

 ## Categories indexing